keptn/keptn.github.io/content/docs/develop/troubleshooting/index.md

 ## Verifying a Keptn installation

-Especially for troubleshooting purposes, it is necessary to verify that all parts of the Keptn installation are running as intended (e.g., no crashed pods, all distributors running).
+Especially for troubleshooting purposes, it is necessary to verify that all parts of the Keptn installation are running as intended (i.e., no crashed pods, all distributors running).

 <details><summary>Expand instructions</summary>
 <p>